 Here’s how to make banana bread without baking soda:

 - The first step in any banana bread is to crush those bananas.
 You can choose your preferred banana crushing method – smash, squish, blend, pound – as long as you end up with a pile of mush.
+The best tool for this is a culinary masher (like this one from Amazon).
 Very ripe bananas will be the easiest to work with and produce the sweetest flavor for your finished product.

 - Next be sure to prepare your loaf pan with some kind of grease (butter, coconut oil, cooking spray) and parchment paper for effortless removal.